nathanberry97/personalWebsite/web/posts/helloWorld.md

 Why the hell do I want to start a blog?
 In all seriousness I thought it would be a good way to write about my current thoughts around all things technology.

-In terms of the content I'll be focusing on software and hardware such as;
-developer workflow, coding projects, keyboards, PC builds.
+In terms of the content I'll be focusing on software and hardware such as: developer workflow, coding projects, keyboards, PC builds.

 Anyway that is all for now and I hope to be seeing you on my next blog post.